Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 6. Spay or Neuter Your Dog

 Sometimes wolves will sense that your dog is in heat or vice versa, and pursue them as a mate (after all, dogs can breed with wolves).
-This is pretty rare.
+This is pretty rare, however.
 To prevent this unlikely event from happening, you will need to spay your female dog or neuter your male dog.

 dog anesthesia with veterinary treatment

-Image credit: thirawatana phaisalratana, Shutterstock
+Image By: thirawatana phaisalratana, Shutterstock

 7. Report Wolf Incidents